ADAA offers annual membership scholarships to students and early career professionals who identify as members of the BIPOC community.

 - Applicants must submit a short statement (no more than one page in length) explaining their area of professional or academic focus; why the would like to become an ADAA member; how ADAA may benefit their careers; and how they anticipate contributing to ADAA's mission

-- Applicants must submit a brief biography (no more than two to three paragraphs in length)
+- Applicants must submit a brief biography (no more than two to three paragraphs in length) and CV.

 - All materials should be submitted in one PDF or Word document